Comparison of Big Data and Data Warehouse

 Time is money, so big data is more cost effective by using Distributed file system then the warehouse which takes a day or so to process and perform analysis on a large data set.

-So, Big data is almost the same as of warehouse and If I say, it is also a warehouse with the exceptions which I have discussed above will not be wrong and thanks to google who gave idea of MapReduce and Apache to take that idea to the next level by introducing Hadoop and Spark in 2012.
+So, Big data is almost the same as of warehouse and If I compare, it is also a warehouse with the exceptions which I have discussed above will not be wrong and thanks to google who gave idea of MapReduce and Apache to take that idea to the next level by introducing Hadoop and Spark in 2012.

 Please do share you opinion and valuable insight.